HEPA

 HEPA (/ˈhɛpə/, high efficiency particulate air, or high efficiency particulate arresting) is an efficiency standard of air filters.
 A HEPA filter is an air filter meeting such a standard.

 A HEPA filter must satisfy certain levels of efficiency.
 Common standards require that a HEPA air filter must remove—from the air that passes through—at least 99.95% (ISO, European Standard) or 99.97% (ASME, U.S. DOE) of particles whose diameter is equal to 0.3 μm, with the filtration efficiency increasing for particle diameters both less than and greater than 0.3 μm.
 HEPA filters capture pollen, dirt, dust, moisture, bacteria (0.2–2.0 μm), viruses (0.02–0.3 μm), and submicron liquid aerosol (0.02–0.5 μm).
 Some microorganisms, for example, Aspergillus niger, Penicillium citrinum, Staphylococcus epidermidis, and Bacillus subtilis are captured by HEPA filters with photocatalytic oxidation (PCO).
 A HEPA filter is also able to capture some viruses and bacteria which are ≤0.3 μm.
 A HEPA filter is also able to capture floor dust which contains bacteroidia, clostridia, and bacilli.

-HEPA was commercialized in the 1950s, and the original term became a registered trademark and later a generic trademark for highly efficient filters.
+HEPA was commercialised in the 1950s, and the original term became a registered trademark and later a generic trademark for highly efficient filters.
 HEPA filters are used in applications that require contamination control, such as the manufacturing of hard disk drives, medical devices, semiconductors, nuclear, food and pharmaceutical products, as well as in hospitals, homes, and vehicles.